-The Performance and Development Review process is fully embedded in the Authority with annual assessments completed by all officers.
+The Performance and Development Review process is embedded in the Authority with annual assessments completed by all officers.
 The process incorporates the Council's Behaviour and Skills framework and helps to determine the Learning and Development programme.

-The Authority was reassessed by Investors in People during 2019/20.
+The Authority was assessed by Investors in People during 2019/20.
 The Authority retained an accreditation at the 'Silver' level and also received the Health and Wellbeing Good Practice Award.

-Following the recommendation of the 2015 Peer Review, a programme of management development has been introduced to support future leaders and succession planning.
-The programme has been extended to further staff during 2019/20.
+A programme of management development was introduced following the 2015 Peer Review to support future leaders and succession planning.
+This programme continued to be extended to further staff during 2020/21.